-In another contradiction, Madeline studied pre-med for two and a half years, but it “sucked the creativity” out of her, and so she changed her major to medical journalism which at least involved writing.
-For her thesis, she followed plastic surgeons around their practices, watched their procedures,and wrote about them.
+In another contradiction, Madeline was pre-med for two and a half years, but it “sucked the creativity” out of her, and so she changed her major to medical journalism which at least involved writing.
+For her thesis, she followed plastic surgeons around their practices, watched their procedures, and wrote about them.

-But during college, Madeline was signed to a manager and played shows in Western Massachusetts, Connecticut, and New York.
+But during college, Madeline played shows in Western Massachusetts, Connecticut, and New York.
 And at Parsons, she realized fashion is a lot like music.
 “It's a blatant expression that people can read into in different ways.
 Like music, fashion creates a lot of discourse.
 I've noticed that fashion influences what we listen to and what we listen to influences what we wear.
 Self-expression is very important to me.
 That's one reason I love music and fashion so much.
 I have a lot to say and I hate being censored.”